SanjaBozic/fidit/README.md

   </Navbar>
 </ScrollspyNav>
 ```
 Since we are creating a one-page website we will be using [ScrollspyNav](https://www.npmjs.com/package/react-scrollspy-nav) React component.
 With it when we click on a navigation link in our navbar the scroll will be automatically activated and we will be dragged to the correct section on the page.
-Other then that, we will be using React Bootstrap components [Navbar](https://react-bootstrap.netlify.app/docs/components/navbar/), Container and [Offcanvas](https://react-bootstrap.netlify.app/docs/components/offcanvas).
+Other than that, we will be using React Bootstrap components [Navbar](https://react-bootstrap.netlify.app/docs/components/navbar/), Container and [Offcanvas](https://react-bootstrap.netlify.app/docs/components/offcanvas).

-We will be using the offcanvas component to build a hidden navigation bar.
-This navigation bar will be shown if our screen size is smaller then 720px, so it will be for mobile sizes.
-For Bootstrap screen size breakpoints take a look at this link [here](https://getbootstrap.com/docs/5.3/layout/grid/), but most important thing to remember here is this grid (keep in mind this is the table for the Bootstrap version 5.3):
+We will be using the Offcanvas component to build a hidden navigation bar.
+This navigation bar will be shown if our screen size is smaller than 720px, so it will be for mobile sizes.
+For Bootstrap screen size breakpoints take a look at this link [here](https://getbootstrap.com/docs/5.3/layout/grid/), but the most important thing to remember here is this grid (keep in mind this is the table for the Bootstrap version 5.3):

 |  | xs | sm | md | lg | xl | xxl |
 |  :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: | :-----------: |